How can you improve PCOS symptoms

 Slow carb not low carb

-• Eat protein – we recommend you’d have some protein with every meal and snack to reduce blood sugar levels as it takes a long time to digest.
+• Eat protein – we recommend you’d have some protein with every meal to reduce blood sugar levels as it takes a long time to digest.
 Also makes us feel fuller for longer and has a role in weight loss.

 • Eat some good fat – incorporate good fats such as nuts, olive oil, seeds and avocado in to your diet